Humanitarian Engineering and Science

 Track 3: Geological Engineering (GEGN) (15 credits):

 Degree candidates should have an undergraduate degree in engineering or the equivalent coursework.
-In addition, candidates will need to complete necessary prerequisite courses for the graduate courses, including engineering geology, ground-water engineering, soil mechanics, and rock mechanics.
+In addition, candidates will need to complete necessary prerequisite courses for the graduate courses, including engineering geology, groundwater engineering, soil mechanics, and rock mechanics.

-In addition to the Core HES MS (Non-Thesis) curriculum (15 credits) detailed above, MS (Non-Thesis) students following the Geological Engineering track must take two required courses (6 credits) and at least three courses (9 credits) of approved elective courses, as shown below.
+In addition to the core HES MS (non-thesis) curriculum (15 credits) detailed above, MS (non-thesis) students following the Geological Engineering track must take two required courses (6 credits) and at least three courses (9 credits) of approved elective courses, as shown below.

 Required Courses: